Inspect network activity in Microsoft Edge DevTools

 The Screenshots pane provides thumbnails of how the page looked at various points during the loading process.

-Click again and uncheck Capture screenshots to close the Screenshots pane.
+Select () again and deselect the Capture screenshots checkbox to close the Screenshots pane.

 Reload the page again.